oar-team/kameleon/docs/source/recipe.rst

     information.

 kameleon_cwd
-    Current recipe of Kameleon during the build (eg. ~/recipes/build/my_debian7)
+    Current recipe of Kameleon during the build (eg. ~/recipes/build/my_debian8)

 kameleon_uuid
     Unique identifier of a Kameleon build. (eg. 33fb8999-bbd3-4bc5-badd-93983b14555d)

 kameleon_short_uuid
-    Shorter version of the identifier (eg. 93983b14555d)
+    Shorter version of the identifier, basically the end of the uuid.  (eg. 93983b14555d)

 persistent_cache
-    'true' if the user enabled the cache, otherwise 'false'
+    'true' if the user enabled the cache, otherwise 'false'.

 .. _data: